 You bet they do!

-With so many airlines these days flying into ski-specific locales, they know that passengers are going to bring their gear, and that means long ski bags and funny-looking boot bags, too.
+With so many airlines these days flying into ski-specific locales, they know that there will be loads of skiers are going to bring their gear, and that means long ski bags and funny-looking boot bags, too.

 Airlines are pretty accommodating for lots of sports gear, so your golf clubs, fishing rods and reels, and kiteboards are all able to make it to your destination, just like your snow ski equipment.